zcjhnsn/data-vis-final/process.md

 # Prototype

 ### Overview and Motivation
-We wanted to explore vehicle crashes and fatality rates in the US over the las 25 years.
-We planned to show this on a National and state level.
+We wanted to explore vehicle crashes and fatality rates in the US over the last 25 years.
+We planned to show this on a national and state level.
 This visualization can provide insight as to whether driving has become safer in the last 25 years.

 ### Related Work
 The Treemap and Parallel set visualizations from class were two that we knew we wanted to implement.
 We did have to gather some ideas from websites on good visualizations, but ultimately we are taking our own route.